hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 - Embedded SQL and dynamic SQL.
 - Authorization.

-The SQL DDL allows specification of not only a set of relations, but also information about each realation, including:
+The SQL DDL allows the specification of not only a set of relations but also information about each realization, including:

 - The schema for each relation.
 - The types of values associated with each attribute.
 - The integrity constraints.
-- The set of indices to be maintained for each relation.
+- The set of indices is to be maintained for each relation.
 - The security and authorization information for each relation.
 - The physical storage structure of each relation on disk.